J. M. W. Turner: Later life

 As Turner grew older, he became more eccentric.
 He had few close friends except for his father, who lived with him for 30 years and worked as his studio assistant.
-His father's death in 1829 had a profound effect on him, and thereafter he was subject to bouts of depression.
-He never married but had a relationship with an older widow, Sarah Danby.
+His father's death in 1829 had a profound effect on him, and thereafter, he was subject to bouts of depression.
+He never married but had a relationship with an older widow, his housekeeper, Sarah Danby.
 He is believed to have been the father of her two daughters Evelina Dupuis and Georgiana Thompson.
 Evelina married Joseph Dupuis on 31 October 1817.
 It was recorded that her mother, Sarah Danby, was a witness along with Charles Thompson.